 Where do ChemE alumni work in environment, sustainability, and energy-related industries?

-ChemE alumni are involved in water treatment & air quality management, sustainable consumer packaged goods, clean energy including battery innovation, solar energy, fuel cells, materials development, sustainable products for buildings, nuclear power, and more traditional energy fields like oil and gas.
+ChemE alumni are involved in water treatment and air quality management; sustainable consumer packaged goods; clean energy technologies such as batteries, solar energy, fuel cells, and nuclear power; “green” materials development; sustainable products for buildings; and more traditional energy fields like oil and gas.